-- Improvement: Progress toward achieving the goal of high-quality, efficient healthcare for individuals or populations is demonstrated. - Benefits outweigh the harms: The benefits of the performance measure in facilitating progress toward achieving high-quality, efficient healthcare for individuals or populations outweigh evidence of unintended negative consequences to individuals or populations.
+- Improvement: Progress toward achieving the goal of high-quality, efficient healthcare for individuals or populations is demonstrated. - Benefits outweigh harms: The benefits of the performance measure in facilitating progress toward achieving high-quality, efficient healthcare for individuals or populations outweigh evidence of unintended negative consequences to individuals or populations.

 In order to assess this criterion, the developer should provide information on both actual and envisioned improvements, and unanticipated benefits demonstrated from the implementation of the measure.
-This is weighed with information provided by the developer on any actual or anticipated unintended consequences; the Committee rates Usability on a scale of high, moderate, or low.
-The submission form questions related to showing improvements in quality enable the developer to demonstrate the scope and use of the measure, including a description of the trends in the performance results over time, the number and percentage of people receiving high-quality healthcare, the geographic areas, and the number and percentage of accountable entities and patients reflected in the data.
-If a developer finds that no improvement has been realized since implementing the measure, the developer is asked to provide a rationale.
+This is weighed with information provided by the developer on any actual or anticipated unintended consequences; the Measure Feedback Loop Committee rates Usability on a scale of high, moderate, or low.
+The CDP measure submission form questions related to showing improvements in quality enable the developer to demonstrate the scope and use of the measure, including a description of the trends in the performance results over time, the number and percentage of people receiving high-quality healthcare, the geographic areas, and the number and percentage of accountable entities and patients reflected in the data.
+If a developer finds that no improvement has been realized since implementing the measure, the developer will be asked to provide a rationale.
 For new measures or those not in use at the time of initial endorsement, the developer is asked to provide a credible rationale that describes how the performance results could be used to drive improvements in quality, health outcomes, or efficiency.

 Under the current process, responses to these questions in the submission form are solely provided by the measure developer.
 This presents several challenges.
-Often times, this field is left blank, incomplete, or marked not applicable.
+Often, this field is left blank, incomplete, or marked not applicable.
 When a response is provided, the response typically describes the process in which feedback is collected, but does not list any results.
 For new measures that have not yet been put into use, these items are particularly challenging to address.
 This lack of information is often attributed to measure developers' lack of knowledge of how the measure is being used and who is using it.
 Response to these questions would require feedback from implementers to gain a sense of the measure performance and the experience of those who have been using the measure.
+Recommendations for collecting additional feedback to fill this deficit in reported feedback are discussed in the Recommendations for Improving Feedback Channels section of the report.

 Especially for maintenance measures, the information requested for the evaluation of Usability closely aligns with the data that are requested for the Importance criteria.
 The subcriterion of Opportunity for Improvement assesses the developers' demonstration of a gap in performance that warrants measurement.
-A measure that has been shown to drive improvement may also be closing the gap in performance, thus affecting its evaluation of importance.
+A measure that has been shown to drive improvement may also be closing the gap in performance, thus affecting the evaluation of its importance.